typedoc2md/typedoc-plugin-markdown/docs/pages/api-docs/Interface.PluginOptions.md

 > **enumMembersFormat**: `"table"` \| `"list"`

-Specify the render style of enumuration members.
+Specify the render style of enumeration members.

 ***